Jigsaw-Code/outline-apps/README.md

 UI components are located in [src/www/ui_components](src/www/ui_components).
 The app logic is located in [src/www/app](www/app).

+## Running the Electron app

+On Linux and Windows, Outline runs on Electron.
+Use

+    yarn do src/electron/run

+to run the app.
+You may get an error that another electron process is running.
+If that's the case, try

+    ps -aux | grep electron

+and

+    ps -aux | grep outline

+and `kill` any hanging processes you find.

 ## Building the Android app

 Additional requirements for Android: